eclipse-edc/Connector/docs/developer/decision-records/2023-03-09-event-framework-refactoring/README.md

 }
 ```

-When creating a new event in EDC then the only class to extend is `Event` and all current EDC events needs to be
+When creating a new event in EDC the only class to extend is `Event` and all current EDC events needs to be
 migrated to the new shape.

 For example the `AssetCreated` could be: